RevellX/money-tracker/README.md

 # Money Tracker

 This project was created as a part of my React Js learning process.
-It's a simple CRUD-App that allows you to easly add your latest expenses and earnings and then lets you see some basic statistics
+It's a simple CRUD-App that allows you to easly add your latest expenses and earnings and then lets you see some basic statistics.

+Everything is stored locally in your browser.
+There is no backend.

 # See it live here:

+On first time, the app will create some randomly generated dummy data.
+You can delete it and add your own.
 [Money Tracker](https://revellx.github.io/money-tracker)

 # How to run this app